nvkelso/carto-css-map-styling/README.md

 _Note: some are likely to remain vender specific implementations, -vender-propertyname eg: -mapnik-line-stroke-gradient, bla bla bla_

+1. **data variables/expansion** aka string expressions for keys other than text-name.

-1. **data variables/expansion** functional expansion of column values per feature `[name]` but for property values?
-Held up by upstream Mapnik changes.
+    Functional expansion of column values per feature `[name]` but for property values?
+Held up by upstream Mapnik changes?

-    _Supported by: none..._
+    _Supported by: Carto (partial)?_

+        text-color: #[fieldname]
+        shield-file: "stuff/[fieldname].png"

 1. **functional expressions** evaluation of variable expressions with a predefined function.